Tutorial

 @get("hello/:name")

-greeting = self.greeter.greet(name)
+greeting = greeter.greet(name)

-await self.repository.save_greeting(greeting, datetime.now())
+await repository.save_greeting(greeting, datetime.now())

 await respond_json(request.response, {"greeting": greeting})